dnmfarrell/jp/README.md

 This interactive mode reads commands, evaluates them, updates the stack and prints the stack contents.
 Multiple commands can be entered on one line.
 This a good way to try out commands and see their effect on the stack.

-REPL history is stored in `.jp_history`.
+REPL history is stored in `.history`.
 As with the bash command line, Ctrl-R searches the history and the up key displays the next most recent command.
 Commands that generated an error are not saved in the history.
+The history file can be changed with the `-h` option, or disabled entirely with `-H`.

 Use jp as a library